Rakefire/causey.app/site/collections/_drafts/maximizing-revenue-in-2024-four-strategies-for-strategy-consultants.md

 * You can provide the course to all signed contracts as a way to prepare for your engagement.
 This way, they enter with a baseline level of knowledge and saves you time from having to catch them up to speed.
 * Build your community by including features that foster collaboration among learners.
 Nonprofit consultants can create forums, discussion boards, or Q&A sessions to facilitate knowledge sharing, networking, and peer support among course participants.

-Mission Met created a nonprofit strategic planning course, called [<u>START</u>](https://www.missionmet.com/start), currently hosted in a “Toolbox” (a simplified learning management system) in Causey.
-If that would be valuable to your team, we’d be [<u>happy to discuss how we can collaborate</u>](https://calendly.com/mission-met/consultant-discovery) with you to host your course, save you time, and provide your clients value.
+Mission Met created a nonprofit strategic planning course, called [START](https://www.missionmet.com/start), currently hosted in a “Toolbox” (a simplified learning management system) in Causey.
+If that would be valuable to your team, we’d be [happy to discuss how we can collaborate](https://calendly.com/mission-met/consultant-discovery) with you to host your course, save you time, and provide your clients value.

-&nbsp;

-### 4\.
-Nurture Client Relationships for Repeat Business
+## Nurture Client Relationships for Repeat Business

 Retaining and nurturing existing ones is perhaps the most important function for your long-term success as a strategy consultant or firm owner.
 Implementing a structured customer lifecycle process can guide you in delivering exceptional service at every touchpoint.
 From a signed contract and initial engagement to post-project follow-ups, prioritizing client satisfaction fosters loyalty and encourages repeat business.

 Satisfied clients are more likely to become advocates, refer new business opportunities, and amplify revenue potential.
 Pause for a moment, re-read that last sentence, and let it sink in.

-We’ve adapted our customer lifecycle for others to use and are happy to share it with you today. [<u>Access the Customer Lifecycle Roadmap</u>](https://www.canva.com/design/DAF9cNq6MSw/jx9_XyeHF1Xcx7F1IxLREw/edit?utm_content=DAF9cNq6MSw&amp;utm_campaign=designshare&amp;utm_medium=link2&amp;utm_source=sharebutton).
+We’ve adapted our customer lifecycle for others to use and are happy to share it with you today.
+[Get the Customer Lifecycle Roadmap](#get-the-roadmap).

 This lifecycle will help you communicate with customers and streamline your operations through multiple phases of an engagement, including the following: